mosajjal/dnsmonster/README.md

   -saveFullQuery=false: Save full packet query and response in JSON format -serverName="default": Name of the server used to index the metrics.
-  -skipDomainsFile="": Skip outputing domains matching items in the CSV file path -skipDomainsRefreshInterval=1m0s: Hot-Reload skipDomainsFile interval -stdoutOutputType="none": What should be written to stdout. options: all, skipdomains, allowdomains, none.
+  -skipDomainsFile="": Skip outputing domains matching items in the CSV file path -skipDomainsFileType="csv": skipDomainsFile type.
+Options: csv and hashtable.
+Hashtable is ONLY fqdn, csv can support fqdn, prefix and suffix logic but it's much slower
+  -skipDomainsRefreshInterval=1m0s: Hot-Reload skipDomainsFile interval -stdoutOutputType="none": What should be written to stdout. options: all, skipdomains, allowdomains, none.
 No value for this field means none
   -tcpAssemblyChannelSize=1000: Size of the tcp assembler